 For information on course content, please select this VIU link to Basic Training Program.

-Usually this course is offered in alternate years with the next course tentatively scheduled for September 2013.
+Usually this course is offered in alternate years with the next course is tentatively scheduled for September 2017.

 Watch for the announcement of an information session to be held at the end of June.